 Recruitment activities are continuing in various fashions.
 Where appropriate, job advertisements and virtual candidate assessment (phone and video interviews) can continue.
 Some departments may elect to delay hiring decisions and/or start dates while others may be fully prepared to virtually assess and onboard employees.
 Please work with your Talent Acquisition Partner to confirm job search status and activities.

-For positions where a hiring decision has already been made, please coordinate with the corresponding Talent Acquisition Partner, Supervisor and the new hire to determine the best course of action.
 When determining whether remote onboarding may be possible or appropriate, keep the following items in mind: time required to receive and provision laptops or other work assets, installing software or granting access to tools and technology, shipping equipment to the new employee, and candidate onboarding experience.

 More information about this process may be obtained by contacting your Talent Acquisition Partner directly or by contacting the Mines Human Resources Department at email@example.com or 303 273-3250.

 We are glad you have made the choice to join the Mines community.
 As we continue to work remotely we still want to provide information for new employees, especially regarding employment eligibility and I-9 Verification.